enjin/enjincraft/README.md

 The project consists of the following modules.

-* server - implementation for the spigot server platform.
+* spigot - implementation for the spigot server platform.
+* translation-converter - converts translation CSV files to YML format.

 ## License